The Trees at Keele

 The terminal leaflet is the only one with a stalk.The number of teeth usually equal the number of leaf veins whereas in Common Ash there are more teeth than veins.

-In autumn, the leaves turn a beautiful rose-pink colour especialy in the form Claret Ash 'Raywood'.
+In autumn, the leaves turn a beautiful rose-pink colour especially in the form Claret Ash 'Raywood' one of which is planted in memory of Dr Richard Vasek Kunc off Cherry Tree Walk.

 The other ash at Keele with such narrow leaflets is the Caucasian Ash but that species has fewer leaflets and on the underside of the leaf at the base of each leaflet are brownish hairs.
 Narrow-leaved Ash is hairless (glabrous) beneath.